6.1 – The other currency pairs

 - JPY INR has the highest margin requirement in the currency segment, perhaps due to the higher volatility.

 - Lot size in JPY INR is 100000.

 - The underlying in JPY INR is the rate of 100 Japanese Yen in Indian Rupees.

-- As opposed to popular belief, there is no seasonality in the USD INR pair – either on the weekly basis or on a monthly basis.
+- As opposed to popular belief, there is no seasonality in the USD INR pair – either every week or every month.

 - TA can be applied to currencies just like the way it can be applied to stocks.